brain-score/brainio/docs/aws_access.md

 # AWS S3 access

-You do not need AWS access to download many files as long as they are public.
+You do not need AWS credentials to download public files.

-To upload files to S3, you will need an admin to create a user for you.
+To download private files or to upload files to S3, you will need an admin to create a user for you.
 After you have received your credentials, you can configure your access in two ways:

 ## Option 1: configuration via command line